When it comes to being a man, there’s a lot of mixed messages about the right and wrong way to be.

 - experiencing thoughts of self-harm or suicide.

-What would happen if you broke free from the pressure to always be tough and in control, and asked yourself what kind of man you really want to be?
+What would happen if you no longer felt the pressure to be tough and always in control, and asked yourself what kind of man you want to be?
 What would that mean for your partner, your family, and your community?
 What would it mean for you?

 What kind of man do you want to be for yourself?